Navigation Menus: Trends and Examples

 That’s why in most cases it’s where simple, intuitive and conventional solutions are usually the best option.
 However, it doesn’t mean that they need to be boring.
 One year ago we’ve presented modern approaches of navigation design.
 Let’s take a look at what’s different now, which trends one can observe and what ideas you can develop further in your projects.

-This article presents recent trends, examples and innovative solutions for design of modern navigation menus.
-All images are clickable and lead to the sites from which they’ve been taken.
-We’ve missed something?
-Definitely!
-Let us know in the comments!
+This article presents historical trends, examples and innovative solutions for design of 2008 navigation menus.
+The images are not clickable and do not lead to the sites from which they’ve been taken - all is gone.

 1. Trend toward “speaking” block navigation